Ipswich serial murders: Verdict

 On 21 February, after eight hours of deliberation, the jury returned unanimous verdicts against Wright on all five counts of murder.
 A murder conviction carries an automatic term of life imprisonment but the judge could decide if Wright was eligible for parole.
 The prosecution argued that Wright should receive a whole life tariff and thus never be released from prison.
 On 22 February Wright was sentenced to life imprisonment, the judge recommending against parole because the murders involved a "substantial degree of pre-meditation and planning".

 Some family members felt that Wright deserved the death penalty.
-Craig Bradshaw, brother-in-law of Paula Clenell, said: "These crimes deserve the ultimate punishment and that can only mean one thing.
+Craig Bradshaw, brother-in-law of Paula Clennell, said: "These crimes deserve the ultimate punishment and that can only mean one thing.
 Where a daughter and the other victims were given no human rights by the monster, his will be guarded by the establishment at great cost to the taxpayers of this country and emotionally to the bereaved families."

 But the father of Gemma Adams said, "I am very relieved and pleased for all of the families that this is now over and we can now start to get on with our lives."

 Prime minister Gordon Brown said the case was an example of the importance of the national DNA database.